 You are not alone.
 Talk to your vet if you think your dog may have dementia or cognitive dysfunction.
 Then explore this site for information and support from other people who have gone through this with their dogs.

 My name is Eileen Anderson.
 My dog Cricket was diagnosed with canine cognitive dysfunction, also called dementia or doggie Alzheimer’s, in 2011 at the age of 15.
 She had been showing signs even before that.

-For the rest of her days I worked to make her life as happy and safe as possible, and have shared what I have learned with others.
+For the rest of her days, I worked to make her life as happy and safe as possible.
 She lived a good life for two more years.

 I created this site and wrote a book to help others whose dogs have dementia.
 If your dog has dementia, I hope you find out sooner than I did.